April 24, 2023

 Helping Someone with Suspected Drug Use

-If you suspect someone you know may be under the influence of drugs due to dilated pupils, it’s important to approach the situation with care and empathy.
-Your response can be crucial in helping them seek support and preventing more severe consequences.
+If you suspect someone you know may be under the influence of drugs due to dilated pupils, it’s essential to approach the situation with care and empathy.
+Your response can be critical in helping them seek support and preventing more severe consequences.
 Consider these steps:

 1. Observe and assess the situation: Take note of their behavior and other signs that might indicate drug use, like slurred speech, unsteady gait, or erratic behavior.